SMS Short Codes & Texting: What You Need to Know

 The standard penalty for non-compliance with the TCPA is $500 per violation.
 However, if a violation is found to be willful or intentional, the penalty can increase to $1,500 per violation.

-Companies like DirecTV, Dell, JiffyLube, and the Huffington Post have faced multi-million-dollar class action lawsuits for sending unwanted text messages to consumers.
-Don’t let the same thing happen to you—before you apply for a short code, your company needs to be ready to commit to TCPA compliance.
+Don’t let the same thing happen to you.
+Before applying for a short code, your company must be ready to commit to TCPA compliance.

 How to Keep Your SMS Marketing TCPA Compliant